-Austin joined the ORC in 2016, and here he has developed a host of fibre research activities touching a broad range of application spaces.
-His current research focuses on characterising exotic guidance properties of hollow-core antiresonant fibres, understanding the physics and chemistry of hollow-fibres used in sensing, and developing novel sensors enabled by the unique performance characteristics of microstructured fibres.
+Austin Taranta is a member of the technical staff supporting the microstructured and hollow-core optical fibre research group.
+Austin received a B.Sc. in Chemical Engineering from the Massachusetts Institute of Technology in 2006.
+Before joining the ORC, Austin was a Senior Optical Engineer in Honeywell Aerospace’s Strategic Sensors Group.
+There he focused on the design and manufacture of high-performance fibre-optic gyroscopes for defence and space applications.
+Since joining the ORC in 2016, Austin has driven developments in several research areas, including fundamental investigations in fibre guidance properties, and application-driven research in emerging optical fibre sensors.
+His current research focuses on characterising exotic polarization properties of hollow-core antiresonant fibres, understanding the physics and chemistry of hollow-fibres used in sensing, and developing novel sensors enabled by the unique performance characteristics of antiresonant fibres.
 In his time at the ORC, he has been responsible for a multitude of research awards, including the development of key industrial partnerships and MoD grants.
 He holds several patents and has authored or co-authored more than 30 peer-reviewed publications.